 - May cause unusual cravings in some people.

 - Not the best choice if you have kidney problems.
-Your doctor may have to adjust your dose based on your kidney function.

 - Dissolving tablet

 Sign up now for a 30-day trial and save up to 95% at CVS, Kroger, Albertsons, and other pharmacies.